HegemanLab/w4mkmeans_galaxy_wrapper/README.md

 ## Motivation

-This tool clusters samples, features \(variables\), or both from the W4M dataMatrix and writes the results to new columns in sampleMetadata, variableMetadata, or both, respectively.
+Using the intensities in the dataMatrix, this tool clusters samples, features \(variables\), or both from the W4M dataMatrix and writes the results to new columns in sampleMetadata, variableMetadata, or both, respectively.

-> * If several, comma-separated K's are supplied, then one column is added for each K.
+- If several, comma-separated K's are supplied, then one column is added for each K.
-> * This clustering is **not** hierarchical; each member of a cluster is not a member of any other cluster.
+- This clustering is **not** hierarchical; each member of a cluster by definition is not a member of any other cluster.
-> * For feature-clustering, each feature is assigned to a cluster such that the feature's response for all samples is closer to the mean of all features for that cluster than to the mean for any other cluster.
+- For feature-clustering, each feature is assigned to a cluster such that the feature's response for all samples is closer to the mean of all features for that cluster than to the mean for any other cluster.
-> * For sample-clustering, each sample is assigned to a cluster such that the sample's response for all features is closer to the mean of all samples for that cluster than to the mean for any other cluster.
+- For sample-clustering, each sample is assigned to a cluster such that the sample's response for all features is closer to the mean of all samples for that cluster than to the mean for any other cluster.

 ## Input files